 Oahu, Kauai and Hawaii counties confirm their AJC has the solid support of their Mayors.
 Kauai Mayor Derek Kawakami is a strong supporter of the AJC when combined with his concept of the Hale Kokua - a mini one-stop for county human service agencies to offer services alongside employment and training service provider programs such as WIOA.
-New Maui Mayor Michael Victorino supports every opportunity for job training and skills building and he understands the need for employers to find qualified workers.
+Maui may take longer to establish support, possibly up to a year as new Mayor Michael Victorino and his administration adapts to governing the county and becomes acquainted with county programs.